antelopeusersgroup/antelope_contrib/data/python/contributed/aug/contrib/orm/README.md

 * AttribDbptr - An 'Attribute pointer' which acts like a python list.
 Can be constructed with a Dbptr or a string db name.
 Instances consist of just one Dbptr in memory.
 DbrecordPtr's are built on the fly, and accessed as one would a list.
 AttribDbptr is also a generator, so one can run a for loop on it.
 A simple ORM for Datascope.

+### Notes
+Views are mostly supported.
+Access to the same fields from two joined tables may cause problems, depending on situation.
+Because all record pointers have attribute AND dictionary key access, in the 'pointer' classes (which use dbgetv directly), one can get access through the dictionary key: db['origin.time'], for example, of a joined view, while: db.origin.time will produce an error since 'origin' will produce a Dbptr which has no 'time' attribute.

 ### Examples
 ```python
 >>> from antelope.datascope import dbopen